Erik Selander

 Associate professor

-PI for the Signals in the sea project Associate Professor at the department of Marine Sciences.
+PI for the Signals in the sea project Associate Professor at the department of Aquatic Ecology at Lund University.
 Focus on Marine chemical ecology with special emphasis on the marine pelagic.

 Milad Pourdanandeh